-FOR FURTHER INFORMATION CONTACT: Patricia A. Petrella or Kenneth G.
+FOR FURTHER INFORMATION CONTACT:

-Johnson, Marketing Order Administration Branch, Fruit and Vegetable Programs, AMS, USDA, Unit 155, 4700 River Road, Riverdale, MD 20737; telephone: (301) 734-5243, Fax: (301) 734-5275; e-mail Patricia.Petrella@usda.gov or Kenneth.Johnson@usda.gov. or Internet at http://www.regulations.gov.
+Patricia A. Petrella or Kenneth G. Johnson, Marketing Order Administration Branch, Fruit and Vegetable Programs, AMS, USDA, Suite 2A04, Unit 155, 4700 River Road, Riverdale, MD 20737; telephone: (301) 734-5243, Fax: (301) 734-5275; E-mail Patricia.Petrella@usda.gov or Kenneth.Johnson@usda.gov.

-Small businesses may request information on complying with this regulation, or obtain a guide on complying with fruit, vegetable, and specialty crop marketing agreements and orders by contacting Jay Guerber, Marketing Order Administration Branch, Fruit and Vegetable Programs, AMS, USDA, 1400 Independence Avenue, SW., STOP 0237, Washington, DC 20250-0237; telephone: (202) 720-2491, Fax: (202) 720-8938, or E-mail: Jay.Guerber@usda.gov.
+Small businesses may request information on complying with this regulation by contacting Jay Guerber, Marketing Order Administration Branch, Fruit and Vegetable Programs, AMS, USDA, 1400 Independence Avenue, SW., STOP 0237, Washington, DC 20250-0237; telephone: (202) 720-2491, Fax: (202) 720-8938, or E-mail: Jay.Guerber@usda.gov.

-SUPPLEMENTARY INFORMATION: This proposed rule is issued under Marketing Agreement and Order No. 930 (7 CFR part 930), regulating the handling of tart cherries produced in the States of Michigan, New York, Pennsylvania, Oregon, Utah, Washington, and Wisconsin, hereinafter referred to as the "order."
+SUPPLEMENTARY INFORMATION: This final rule is issued under Marketing Agreement and Order No. 930 (7 CFR part 930), regulating the handling of tart cherries produced in the States of Michigan, New York, Pennsylvania, Oregon, Utah, Washington, and Wisconsin, hereinafter referred to as the

+"order."
 The order is effective under the Agricultural Marketing Agreement Act of 1937, as amended (7 U.S.C.
 601-674), hereinafter referred to as the "Act."

-The Department of Agriculture (Department) is issuing this proposed rule in conformance with Executive Order 12866.
+The Department of Agriculture (Department) is issuing this rule in conformance with Executive Order 12866.

-This proposal has been reviewed under Executive Order 12988, Civil Justice Reform.
+This final rule has been reviewed under Executive Order 12988, Civil Justice Reform.
 Under the marketing order provisions now in effect, final free and restricted percentages may be established for tart cherries handled by handlers during the crop year.
-This proposed rule establishes final free and restricted percentages for tart cherries for the 2007-2008 crop year, beginning July 1, 2007, through June 30, 2008.
-This proposed rule would not preempt any State or local laws, regulations, or policies, unless they present an irreconcilable conflict with this proposed rule.
+This rule establishes final free and restricted percentages for tart cherries for the 2008-2009 crop year, beginning July 1, 2008, through June 30, 2009.
+This rule will not preempt any State or local laws, regulations, or policies, unless they present an irreconcilable conflict with this rule.